ciscoheat/superforms-web/src/routes/components/+page.md

 <TextField {form} field="name" />
 ```

 How nice would this be?
-This can actually be pulled of in a typesafe way with a bit of Svelte magic:
+This can actually be pulled off in a typesafe way with a bit of Svelte magic:

 **TextField.svelte**